LightAndLight/3d-graphics-fundamentals/README.md

   * [x] Depth testing
 * Light objects using physically-based techniques
   * [x] Include vertex normals
+  * [x] Punctual and directional lights with diffuse reflectance
+  * [ ] Specular reflectance for punctual and directional lights
 * Add shadows via shadow mapping
 * Use GPU-driven techniques as much as possible
   * [x] Per-object transformation matrices stored in a single GPU buffer